 Aims and Objectives

-Students learn to use a full range of Traditional Chinese Medicine (TCM) diagnostic and therapeutic tools to provide suitable, safe, effective and professional treatment to their clients.
+Students learn to use a full range of Traditional Chinese Medicine (TCM) diagnostic and therapeutic tools to provide suitable, safe, effective and professional Acupuncture treatment to their clients.
 The diagnostic methods include Pulse Diagnosis, Tongue Diagnosis, Asking diagnosis and Looking diagnosis.
 These are a quintessential part of Traditional Chinese Medicine.

 Full details of the Syllabus is available on 3 subsequent pages, the first of which is called Syllabus – TCM Theory.

-What can TCM Acupuncture treat?
+What can Acupuncture TCM treat?

 Acupuncture, used within the framework of TCM, can be used to treat a host of different medical conditions from the mild and uncomfortable to the seriously debilitating.
 It can treat patients of all ages from the very old, to the new born.
 Furthermore, this type of treatment can alleviate, or even sometimes cure, current diseases – whether physical, emotional or psychological.
 Additionally, it can better equip a client to be more resistant to future illness.
 Thus, healthy clients can be assisted to remain so, and treatment can even enhance their own health, so they feel as if they are really “firing on all cylinders”.